 Palliative care provides continuity of care.
 It is provided by a team of specialized doctors, nurse practitioners, nurses, and other specialists who work together with a patient’s doctor to provide an extra layer of support.
 They serve as a bridge between acute care, home healthcare, and hospice care, using clinical and psychosocial protocols to identify prospective patients and facilitate a smooth transition to in-home palliative care.
+For those seeking palliative care in Lakewood, California, these services bring the same coordinated, compassionate approach directly to the home.

 - Living with a serious and/or chronic illness